Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Results and Discussion

 \subsection{Variance analysis of the influencing parameters}

-To identify the significant influencing parameters for the dissolution process, the rate of change in particle size is first calculated.
-Subsequently, the significance of the factors outlined in Table~\ref{tb:Factor_levels_reaction} is evaluated using an 3-way ANOVA.
-For most CIP dissolution experiments, $\mathrm{d}\Tilde{d}/\mathrm{d}t$ remains almost constant.
-However, on closer inspection of the data presented in Fig.~\ref{fig:raw_data_all}, it becomes clear that actually most experimental runs exhibit a deviation from the linear trend in the beginning.
-This can be attributed in part to the gradual suspension of the particles as the cylinder spins up in the beginning of an experiment and the breakup of clusters, discussed in detail in Sec.~\ref{subsec:particle_morphology}.
-The influence of the gradual suspension is expected to be higher for experiments of shorter duration, as there is less elapsed time per interval.
-Aside from these initial fluctuations, a distinct change in rate can be observed towards the end of some experimental runs, particularly at higher temperatures (Fig.~\ref{fig:raw_data_all}\,(a), (b)).
-The evolution of $\Tilde{d}(t)$ contrasts with those observed with the mixed-phase \FetOt particles~\citep{LAUSCH2024}.
-In the latter case, a distinct change in rate in the beginning of an experiment was attributed to the shift from breakup-dominated to the dissolution-dominated phase in the experiment.
+To identify the significant parameters influencing the dissolution process, the rate of change in particle size, $C:=\mathrm{d}\Tilde{d}/\mathrm{d}t$, was calculated.
+Subsequently, the significance of the factors outlined in Tb.~\ref{tb:Factor_levels_reaction} was evaluated using three\textendash way ANOVA.
+In most CIP dissolution experiments, $C$ remains almost constant.
+However, closer inspection of the data presented in Fig.~\ref{fig:raw_data_all} shows that most experimental runs exhibit a deviation from a linear trend in the early stages.
+This is partially attributed to the gradual suspension of the particles as the spinning cylinder accelerates at the start of the experiment and clusters of particles start to break up, as discussed in detail in Sec.~\ref{subsec:particle_morphology}.
+The influence of gradual suspension was expected to be greater for experiments with shorter durations, owing to the shorter elapsed time per interval.
+In addition to these initial fluctuations, a distinct change in $C$ is observed towards the end of some experimental runs, particularly those performed at higher temperatures (Fig.~\ref{fig:raw_data_all}\,(a) and (b)).
+The evolution of $\Tilde{d}(t)$ contrasts with that observed for mixed\textendash phase \FetOt particles~\citep{LAUSCH2024}, which exhibited a distinct change in $C$ at the beginning of the experiment due to a shift from a breakup\textendash dominated phase to a dissolution\textendash dominated phase.